bartificer/programming-by-stealth/docs/pbs94.md

 $OUT_HTML.empty().append(quatloo.asHTML(Math.PI));
 ```

-While this implementation is clearly more advanced, it's actually overly forgiving, resulting in the kind of silent error that will drive developers nuts!
+While this implementation is clearly more advanced, it's actually overly forgiving, resulting in the kind of silent errors that will drive developers nuts!

 Take this simple example: